lee101/how/source/_posts/javascript-this-new-and-object-oriented-programming.md

 It is also easier to unit test because using mocks for some objects in the class hierarchy can be difficult (you may want to use mock objects to test some code interacts with other parts correctly without having to test those parts too).

-Generally using inheritance is good when you know that the subclass really is a subtle variation of the parent class and they will normally want to share behaviour
+Generally using inheritance is good when you know that the subclass really is a subtle variation of the "default behaviour" in the parent class and they will normally want to share lots of behaviour, don't feel bad if you don't use inheritance and still treat objects interchangeably based on them having the same properties/methods (duck typing).

+Let me know what you think!
+Could it be improved?
+Are there any pros and cons that i have missed?